ADoseOfCodeYT/LibertasSDK/Content/Documentation/WickedEngine-Documentation.md

 - `SetToDrawDebugCameras()`: Cameras will be rendered as oriented boxes.

 #### Animation Skinning
-[MeshComponents](#meshcomponent) that have their `armatureID` associated with an [ArmatureComponent](#armaturecomponent) will be skinned inside the `wi::renderer::UpdateRenderData()` function.
+[MeshComponents](#meshcomponent) that have their `armatureID` associated with an [ArmatureComponent](#armaturecomponent) will be skinned inside the `lb::renderer::UpdateRenderData()` function.
 This means that their vertex buffer will be animated with compute shaders, and the animated vertex buffer will be used throughout the rest of the frame.

 #### Custom Shaders
 Apart from the built in material shaders, the developer can create a library of custom shaders from the application side and assign them to materials.
-The `wi::renderer::RegisterCustomShader()` function is used to register a custom shader from the application.
+The `lb::renderer::RegisterCustomShader()` function is used to register a custom shader from the application.
 The function returns the ID of the custom shader that can be input to the `MaterialComponent::SetCustomShaderID()` function.

 The `CustomShader` is essentially the combination of a [Pipeline State Object](#pipeline-states-and-shaders) for each `RENDERPASS` that specifies whether it is to be drawn in a transparent or opaque, or other kind of pass within a `RENDERPASS`.
 The developer is responsible of creating a fully valid pipeline state to render a mesh.
 If a pipeline state is left as empty for a combination of `RENDERPASS`, then the material will simply be skipped and not rendered in that pass.
 The other part of `CustomShader` is a name, that can be used as simple identifier for the user, and a `filterMask` that will be used to indicate what kind of material this is to multiple systems.
-You can set the `filterMask` to any combination of `wi::enums::FILTER` for your purposes, but you have to include `FILTER_OPAQUE` or `FILTER_TRANSPARENT` to indicate if this is going to be rendered in opaque or transparent passes (or both).
+You can set the `filterMask` to any combination of `lb::enums::FILTER` for your purposes, but you have to include `FILTER_OPAQUE` or `FILTER_TRANSPARENT` to indicate if this is going to be rendered in opaque or transparent passes (or both).

 The `MaterialComponent::userdata` can also be used to provide a small amount of custom material data that will be available to shaders.
 You can access that in shaders from `ShaderMaterial::userdata`.
 If the built in user data is not enough for your purposes, you can create additional `GPUBuffer` objects and send descriptor indices in user data to access extended user data indirectly.